 Looking to capture an amazing Instagram shot?
 You’ll find plenty of inspiration here.
 Remember to tag us using #ForeverEdinburgh and #edinphoto and we could share your image on our social channels!

 Providing protection to debtors in days gone by.

 Outside The Palace of Holyroodhouse can be found a row of three copper ‘S’ cobblestones – but what do they mean?

 Known as Sanctuary Stones, these markers signify the 5-mile boundary known as Abbey Sanctuary that gave protection to debtors seeking refuge from their creditors.
 In times when minor theft could warrant a hanging, those pursued were offered food and housing within these confines.

 In 1880 a law was passed that meant debtors could no longer be thrown in prison and many of the old sanctuary buildings were demolished.
 One, however, still exists and today serves as a gift shop for the Palace of Holyroodhouse.

 The Heart of Midlothian

-On the surface, the heart-shaped mosaic set in the cobblestones on the Royal Mile may look like a romantic symbol, but in its past life, this area marked a far from romantic destination.
+On the surface, the heart-shaped mosaic set in the cobblestones on the Royal Mile may look like a romantic symbol, but in its past life, this area was a far from romantic destination.

-Today - much to the bewilderment and disgust of the unwitting tourist – it has become customary to spit on the heart for good luck, although no can say for sure why.
-Some believe it’s a practice left over from when passers-by would spit at the prison in solidarity with those inside; others say it was the prisoners themselves who spat on the heart, if they found themselves lucky enough to be released.
-Others say it’s a gesture of good luck for the local Edinburgh football team, Hearts, whose emblem is derived from the stone heart.
+Today – much to the bewilderment and disgust of the unwitting tourist – it has become customary to spit on the heart for good luck, although nobody can say for sure why.
+Some believe it’s a practice left over from when passers-by would spit at prisoners in solidarity, or that it was the prisoners themselves who spat on the heart if they found themselves lucky enough to be released.
+Some say it’s a gesture of good luck for the local Edinburgh football team, Hearts, whose emblem is derived from the stone heart.